 To ensure your carpet is properly installed without leaving any gaps, you should let a carpet installation professional do the work for you.
 They typically charge about $3-$5 per square yard for such services.
 Note- however- that the charges may vary depending on your location.
 However, if you want your Shaw carpet to be installed by a Shaw contractor, expect to part with up to $6 per square yard.

 Advantages of Shaw Carpet Flooring

 As you’ll see below, I’ve indicated a few great features and advantages you’ll get when you install Shaw Carpet Flooring.
-In my review, I found the warranty, stain resistance, and the aesthetics to be stand out points.
+In my review, I found the warranty, stain resistance, and aesthetics to be stand-out points.

 Let’s look deeper into the advantages.

 Shaw carpets boast the superior R2X stain-resistance system that works by effectively repelling stains and also giving owners significant time to react to spills.
 What’s more, the R2X doesn’t wear off even if you clean the carpet, which means you don’t have to keep reapplying it like some topical treatments on the market.
 It- therefore- offers the best value for money when it comes to stain and soil resistance for carpeting.

 Superior carpet backing